humdrum-tools/humdrum-documentation/guide/ch32/index.md

 systems) or control-Z (on DOS systems).

 In the default configuration, an awk program will be executed once for each line of input.
-If no input file is specified, then \"standard input\" is assumed.
+If no input file is specified, then "standard input" is assumed.
 That is, input will come from either data arriving through a pipeline, or data typed at the keyboard.